Ju3rga/freeCodeCamp/README.md

 # freeCodeCamp
 Exercises using CSS

-These ones are a series of execises, I do it follow the basic CSS by freeCodeCamp not is a copy/paste, I wrote the code
+These ones are a series of exercises, I do it follow the basic CSS by freeCodeCamp not is a copy/paste, I wrote the code